lisp/de.setf.resource/README.md

 - find an alternative class which includes a property for the slot, most immediately a specialization of the current class, and change the instance class.
 - define a new class - either as an alternative or as a specialization, to include the property, and change the instance class.

-To some extent the proper response depends on whether the projection context includes a schema.
+To some extent the proper response depends on whether the projection context includes a schema and RDF nodes have types more specific than `rdfs:Resource`.
-If a schema is present, as its purpose was to have been to specify the structure of the external model, a strict process must signal an error, while a robust process should either treat the instance as a prototype or locate/create a suecpaized subclass - specific to the schema, to accept extensions.
+If a schema is present, as its purpose was to have been to specify the structure of the external model, a strict process must signal an error, while a robust process should either treat the instance as a prototype or locate/create a specialized subclass - specific to the schema, to accept extensions.
 If, on the other hand, no schema was present, then the best response would be to extend the class as required and associate it with the resource domain.